Microsoft-Web/HOL-ASPNETWebAPI/HOL.md

 	</form>
 	````

-1. Within the script element at the botton of the document, add the following highlighted code to handle button-click events, which will post the data to the Web API using an HTTP POST call.
+1. Within the script element at the bottom of the document, add the following highlighted code to handle button-click events, which will post the data to the Web API using an HTTP POST call.

 	<!-- mark: 3-16 -->
 	````JavaScript